10 Useful product-thinking lessons for engineers

 Have you ever struggled to explain the business value of a piece of engineering?
 Like why a particular piece of tech debt needs to be paid down now?

-1. To show business value in their own engineering work where it’s not easy to articulate
+- Show business value in their own engineering work where it’s not easy to articulate

-3. To understand the business context you’re in
+- Understand the business context they're in

 Be able to name and describe specific customers